 Balances reproductive hormones

-- Increasing estradiol (E2) and progesterone levels
+Estradiol (E2) and progesterone levels often go up

-- Reducing testosterone in women with PCOS
+Testosterone tends to drop in women with PCOS

 Improves blood flow to uterus and ovaries